mahlas-network/mahlas-network.github.io/parts/uncategorized/taskTypes.md

 * Conflict Dilemma Solvers
 * Temporary Consultance
 * Task assignment response speed manager : How long a task request could be hold vefore asking someone else?
+* Freud control : This can be an issue if someone is using other peoples work and paying them less, acting like a man-in-the-middle.
+How can we detect this?
+And this could be positive if someone is not paying them less but helping them because they don't have access to computers etc.

 # Based on medium